valentingol/cliconfig/docs/quickstart.md

 * `@merge_add`, `@merge_before`, and `@merge_after`: These tags merge the dictionary
-  loaded from the specified value (which should be a YAML path) into the current configuration. `@merge_add` allows only the merging of new keys and is useful for splitting different sub-configurations into multiple files. `@merge_before` merges the current dictionary onto the loaded one, while `@merge_after` merges the loaded dictionary onto the current one.
-These tags enable dynamic configuration merging on the command line, depending on the specified paths.
-Note that when multiple `@merge_before` or `@merge_after` tags merge the *same key*, the order of merging is not guaranteed as it depends on the order of the tags in the configuration file.
+  loaded from the specified value (which should be a YAML path) into the current configuration. `@merge_add` allows only the merging of new keys and is useful for splitting non-overlapping sub-configurations into multiple files. `@merge_before` merges the current dictionary onto the loaded one, while `@merge_after` merges the loaded dictionary onto the current one.
+These tags are used to organize the config files simply.
 * `@copy`: This tag copies a parameter from another key.
 The value should be a string that represents the flattened key.
 The copied value is then protected from further updates but will be updated if the copied key change during a merge.